 You don’t need a wealth of technical knowledge to manage your virtual machine hosting plan.
 High-quality web hosting providers will give you access to a user-friendly control panel or may even offer fully managed services so you can focus on your website.
 Our favorite web hosts include plenty of add-ons to their virtual server hosting packages for an affordable monthly price.
 Whether it’s your first time hosting virtual machine software or you’re a pro at running multiple VMs, take a peek at our recommendations.

 The Best Virtual Machine Hosting for Developers

 You should look for a reputable provider that allows easy control panel access and provides a seamless experience.
 When you choose a quality provider, your website will have guaranteed resources on the virtual server — giving your site visitors a fast, frictionless experience.
-A virtual private server (VPS) plan is an excellent choice for your test websites or personal projects running virtual machine software.
-VPS plans tend to be more affordable while offering a robust feature set.
-Check out some of our favorite VPS hosting plans:
+A virtual private server, or VPS plan, is an excellent choice for your test websites or personal projects running virtual machine software.
+A VPS plan tends to be more affordable while offering a robust feature set.
+Check out some of the best VPS hosting plans we recommend:

 - Turbo server & cache options for faster page loads

 - Multilingual support and up to unlimited databases

 - Enhanced security with and daily kernel updates

 - Cloud VPS that’s more flexible and affordable